KMS states on uniform Roe algebras: Basics on KMS states on uniform Roe algebras

-\begin{proposition} Let $X$ be a u.l.f.\ metric space and $h\colon X\to \R$ be a coarse map.
-Then the action $\sigma_h$ given by Definition \ref{DefinitionFlow} is strongly continuous, i.e., is continuous for all $a\in \cstu(X)$. \end{proposition}
+\begin{proposition} Let $X$ be a u.l.f.\ metric space and $h\colon X\to \R$ be a pode map.
+Then $h$ is coarse if and only if the action $\sigma_h$ given by Definition \ref{DefinitionFlow} is strongly continuous, i.e., is continuous for all $a\in \cstu(X)$. \end{proposition}